 You can also use a cake mold, ring mold and large plate, trifle dish, or just a glass bowl to assemble and serve the salad

 Here are some more salads easy to make at home:

-This Quick and Easy Spicy Tomato Salad with Chickpeas is great to make when you don’t have a lot of time.
+This Low Carb Quick and Easy Veggie Salad is great to make when you don’t have a lot of time.

 A Korean Style Cabbage Salad with Easy Dressing is a family favorite in our home!

 Other Mayonnaise Salads To Try Anytime of the Year

 If you tried this Traditional Herring Salad with Layered Vegetables or any other recipe on my website, please leave a 🌟 star rating and leave your 📝 comments below.
 I love hearing from you!